Personal Selling: Definition, Techniques, and Examples

 Personal selling should be part of a wider sales mix, alongside telesales, email marketing, sales promotion, advertising, and public relations.
 But personal selling must not be overlooked: it remains an extremely important part of a salesperson’s arsenal and is a skill every good salesperson must master.

 Personal selling is just one of many skills you should have in your sales toolbox.
-For more sales skills every salesperson needs to master, check out all of our resources on sales skills you should build.
+For more sales skills every salesperson needs to master, check out all of our resources here.